htetaungkhant/idcsg_website/DEVELOPER_INSTRUCTIONS.md

 - **Professional Optimization**: Cloudinary integration for optimal media delivery
 - **Visual Control**: Opacity adjustment for better text readability over backgrounds
 - **State Management**: Automatic deactivation of previous settings when new ones are activated
+- **Database Constraint**: Unique constraint on `isActive` field ensures only one active setting exists at a time
 - **Admin Interface**: Dedicated management interface for homepage customization

 ### Patient Instructions Management System